New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-How can you improve vision without resorting to the use of tablets and various supplements?
+How can you improve your vision without taking pills and various supplements?
 Ilive presents a rating of products that have a positive effect on vision and help reduce the risk of age-related changes.

 Broccoli, cabbage, spinach and eggs

 These products are powerful antioxidants, they contain zeaxanthin and lutein.
-They reduce the risk of developing cataracts, protect against retinal injuries and inhibit the formation of macular degeneration.
+They reduce the risk of developing cataracts, protect the retina from damage and slow down the development of macular degeneration.

 Oranges

-A wonderful source of ascorbic acid and vitamin C. In addition to oranges, these substances are found in tomatoes, peaches, red peppers and strawberries.
-The use of these products helps reduce the risk of developing cataracts by maintaining the normal state of the blood vessels of the eyes.
+An excellent source of ascorbic acid and vitamin C. In addition to oranges, these substances are found in tomatoes, peaches, red bell peppers and strawberries.
+Eating these products helps reduce the risk of developing cataracts by maintaining the normal condition of the blood vessels in the eyes.

 Peanut

-Peanuts protect the eyes from the harmful effects of free radicals due to the high content of vitamin.
-In addition, peanuts can reduce the risks of development and progression of age-related macular degeneration and cataracts.
-In addition to peanuts, the source of vitamin E is hazelnuts, almonds, other nuts and seeds.
+Peanuts protect the eyes from the harmful effects of free radicals due to their high vitamin content.
+In addition, peanuts can reduce the risk of developing and progressing age-related macular degeneration and cataracts.
+In addition to peanuts, hazelnuts, almonds, other nuts and seeds are sources of vitamin E.

 Beans

 Beans are very useful for maintaining eye health.
-It contains a lot of zinc, an element very important for eye health: it facilitates the transport and assimilation of vitamin A, which is also responsible for visual acuity.
-In addition, zinc you will find in products such as beef, seafood, pumpkin seeds and beef.
+They contain a lot of zinc, an element that is very important for eye health: it helps transport and absorb vitamin A, which is also responsible for visual acuity.
+In addition, you will find zinc in such products as beef, seafood, pumpkin seeds, and beef.

 Salmon

 This fish is rich in omega-3 fatty acids, which help protect the body from many diseases.
-If a person lacks omega-3, then often this leads to the syndrome of a "dry" eye.
-Also, omega-3 fatty acids are found in mackerel, herring, linen change and walnuts.
+If a person lacks omega-3, it often leads to dry eye syndrome.
+Omega-3 fatty acids are also found in mackerel, herring, flaxseed and walnuts.

-Recent studies of scientists suggest that a diet with a low glycemic index can help reduce the risk of developing age-related macular degeneration by 10%.
-To reduce the glycemic index in your diet should be present whole grains, which contain fiber: grain bread, brown rice, oats and vegetables.
+Recent research suggests that a low glycemic index diet can help reduce the risk of age-related macular degeneration by 10%.
+To lower the glycemic index, your diet should include whole grain foods that contain fiber: grain bread, brown rice, oats, and vegetables.

 Apricots

-If you see very badly in the dark compared to other people, then this problem will help solve apricot, which includes carotenoids and beta-carotene - the precursors of vitamin A. In addition, it will help stop the development of cataracts.
+If you have very poor vision in the dark compared to other people, then apricots, which contain carotenoids and beta-carotene - precursors of vitamin A, will help solve this problem.
+In addition, it will help stop the development of cataracts.